 Do you plan your social media content out?
 If you’re in B2B and don’t currently create content read here for some B2B content marketing tips to help you get started, or check out our B2B marketing strategy tips ebook for 2021.

 It’s always a good idea to prepare content ahead of time.
 If you can schedule content on a monthly basis – perfect, but if not bi-weekly is great.
 That way you can check what events are coming up and plan content around them.
 This gives you time for any ad hoc creative to be done, such as jumping on real-time events like the Oreo blackout example above.

 5. Airbnb – Stunning imagery and UGC

-What might look like a visual travel blog, Airbnb’s content attracts fans with their visual compelling posts.
-On Instagram they post user-generated photos from its hosts and guests.
+What might look like a visual travel blog, Airbnb’s content attracts fans with their visually compelling posts.
+On Instagram, they post user-generated photos from its hosts and guests.
 The content embraces their new campaign of ‘Don’t just go there, Live there’ which is captured through real photography.
 Each post receives high engagement, between 3,000 and 14,000 Instagram likes.